 Another helpful tool is family therapy.
 After a number of individual therapy sessions, a counselor may bring the child and parents together for family counseling.
 The key element of family therapy is helping the child feel safe in the presence of both parents, so it’s critical both parents understand that and support a positive experience for the child during these sessions.
 Even small positive experiences can add up to help reverse the alienation.

 Extreme cases may require us to call in a professional who can conduct a parental alienation evaluation.
 This is not the same thing as a psychological evaluation, although the data from that evaluation is a factor in it.
 An alienation evaluation can state definitively whether alienation is actually present, with or without enmeshment – and the outcome of the evaluation will have a profound impact on the mental health responses or other therapies included in the scope of treatment.

 In spite of our best efforts, an extreme case of alienation may require you to go to trial.
-This means you need an advocate who has experience presenting these issues to courts and working with all the necessary experts to ensure a proper response – one that save your child’s relationship with both parents and, even more importantly, help ensure that your child will be able to form healthy sustained relationships and emotional attachments for life.
+This means you need an advocate who has experience presenting these issues to courts and working with all the necessary experts to ensure a proper response – one that saves your child’s relationship with both parents and, even more importantly, helps ensure that your child will be able to form healthy sustained relationships and emotional attachments for life.